ABOUT CIRCLING THE NEWS

 According to a 1949 Saturday Evening Post advertisement “Never before in America a House Like This,” the Lustron made maintenance a thing of the past.
 Other ads proclaimed the houses were fireproof, decay-proof, rustproof, termite-proof, vermin-proof and rat-proof.

 In 2018, many of the Lustron homes (only 2,500 were built) still have original siding and roofs and feature interior built-in cabinets.
-My mom moved to one about nine months ago.
+My mom moved to one three years ago.
+When she turned 89, she moved from a four-bedroom, two-story house in Mission, South Dakota, to this one story house in Martin.

 Lustrons were a pre-fab house that came in three models: the Westchester, Newport and Meadowbrook and were available as two or three bedrooms.
 The exterior came in one of four colors: surf blue, dove gray, maize yellow and desert tan.